cea-hpc/modules/INSTALL.rst

     .. versionchanged:: 5.0
        Configuration option default set to ``no``

+.. instopt:: --enable-source-cache

+ Cache content of files evaluated through :manpage:`source(n)` Tcl command in modulefile.
+When same file is sourced multiple times, cached content is reused rather reading file again.

+ This installation option defines the default value of the :mconfig:`source_cache` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.4

 .. instopt:: --enable-versioning

  Append Modules version to installation prefix and deploy a ``versions``